Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you happen to be traveling in Taiwan when a typhoon is approaching, it is important to stay informed by watching the news and talking to locals.
 On the evening before a typhoon hits, the local government of every city and county will decide whether to declare a mandatory day off from school and work.
 If this happens, you should stock up on food and stay in for the entire next day.

-If you have plans to visit anywhere on the east coast, landslide-prone areas like Taroko Gorge, or somewhere in the high mountains, you may have to rearrange your itinerary at the last minute.
+If you have plans to visit anywhere on the east coast, such as Hualien or Taitung, or landslide-prone areas like Taroko Gorge, or somewhere in the high mountains, you may have to rearrange your itinerary at the last minute.
 If in doubt, ask locals for advice.
 One time my family and I were on Green Island off the east coast of Taiwan when a large typhoon was approaching.
 The local authorities asked all tourists to leave the island and we lost one day of our trip.
 Better safe than sorry!

 While this may sound rather terrifying, cities in Taiwan are constructed to withstand typhoons.
 So long as you stay in during a typhoon, you will be fine, and it can be an awesome experience to hear the wind and rain howling outside or to watch it from a well protected balcony or window.

 Because Taiwanese summers are so hot and sticky, it is best to wear clothing that is thin, light, comfortable, and dries quickly in case you get sweaty or wet from rain.
 A hat, sunglasses, and lights scarf or sarong for your shoulders are also musts.